Laurence H. Watres: Continued career

-Congressional Service
+Congressional service

 In 1922, Watres was elected to the 68th United States Congress as a Republican.
 He was reelected three times, and served from 1923 to 1931.
 His service in the U.S. House was largely concerned with veterans' issues and the development of air mail and commercial aviation.
-As chairman of the House subcommittee responsible for aviation policy, he was the sponsor of the Watres Act, the federal law that regulated aviation from the 1920s until the creation of the Civil Aeronautics Board in the late 1930s.
+As chairman of the House sub-committee responsible for aviation policy, he was the sponsor of the Watres Act, the federal law that regulated aviation from the 1920s until the creation of the Civil Aeronautics Board in the late 1930s.

 He was not a candidate for renomination in 1930, and resumed the practice of law in Scranton.
 He maintained an interest in Republican politics, including serving as executive committee chairman of the Lackawanna County Republican Committee.
 He also served as a member of Pennsylvania's state Republican Committee, and made an unsuccessful run for the U.S. House in 1934.

 Retirement and death

 Watres retired in 1951 and moved to East Orange, New Jersey.
 He died while vacationing in San Germán, Puerto Rico on February 6, 1964.
 He was interred at Glenwood Mausoleum in Clarks Summit, Pennsylvania.